Adarsh-K/Collaborative-Filtering--Connecting-Elderly/README.md

+# Match with Movies APP

-# Used Recommender System based on "Collaborative Filtering" to recommend movies to User.
+## Used Recommender System based on "Collaborative Filtering" to recommend movies to User.
 Use those predictions to match people with similar movie taste all with a novel GUI.
 The code is in Matlab and Python.
 Note: All the files are well documented and commented wherever I felt necessary

 Run the file named gui.py which does the following: